fabiorino/crelly-slider/readme.txt

 4. Slides and elements options (in this case, a text element)

 == Changelog ==

+= 1.4.3 =
+* Fixed compatibility issue with WordPress 5.5 due to the use of a deprecated jQuery function.

 = 1.4.2 =
 * Push required version of WordPress to 4.6.